R4G45KYW4LK3R/Bedrock-Distillation-ROI-Calculator/ROI_Calculator.md

 ---
 ## ROI inferences
--It’s a ratio, so it can be:
+- It’s a ratio, so it can be:
-  ->1 → Good (higher is better: more savings for small accuracy loss).
+  - >1 → Good (higher is better: more savings for small accuracy loss).
-  -=1 → Neutral (savings equal to loss).
+  - =1 → Neutral (savings equal to loss).
-  -<1 → Bad (you lose too much accuracy compared to money saved).
+  - <1 → Bad (you lose too much accuracy compared to money saved).
-  -∞ → If the smaller model is more accurate and cheaper (rare but possible).
+  - ∞ → If the smaller model is more accurate and cheaper (rare but possible).

 ## Experiment Setup